JackSchool935/PlantWateringAutomation/README.md

 ## Questions or Issues?

+In its current state it does not work as defined.
+Since the sensorys I had while working on it were non functional I needed to change it from using sensors to buttons and other hardcoded values to update and make it do certain actions like add water.

 If you have questions about setup or need clarification on any part of the system, please:

 1. Check the Flask routes and MQTT handlers in `app.py`